Global Environmental Issues

 The Fate of the Earth by 2030

-The world’s carbon budget, meaning the maximum amount of CO2 emissions that could be generated without exceeding the 1.5ºC global limit set at the Paris Agreement, is approximately 500 gigatons.
-Without additional measures, the current rate of reduction in CO2 emissions will deplete this budget by 2030, necessitating urgent action.
+The world's carbon budget, meaning the maximum amount of CO2 emissions that could be generated without exceeding the 1.5ºC global limit set at the Paris Agreement, is approximately 500 gigatons.
+Without additional measures, at the current rate of reduction in CO2 emissions, this budget will be exhausted by 2030, necessitating emergency action.

 A diagram illustrating the remaining CO2 emissions needed to limit the rise in average temperatures to 1.5°C. Over half of the carbon budget of 500 gigatons has been emitted since the Industrial Revolution up to 2017.
 Source: IPCC, 2018